microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 ![PowerApps Checker Scans Tab (No Results)](https://github.com/microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/raw/master/media/devops/pipeline-templates/powerapps-checker-no-results.png)

 However, right now, if you are using the sample solution from our tutorial repository, this view is pretty unexciting.
 Feel free to verify it by adding a solution component that violates a PowerApps Checker rule.
-Alternatively, you can download and check in the newest ExtractedSolution folder from our repository for a version of the solution containing a JavaScript file that should throw off some red flags:
+Alternatively, you can download and check in the newest [ExtractedSolution](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial/tree/master/Lesson-2/ExtractedSolution) folder from our [tutorial repository](https://github.com/microsoft-d365-ce-pfe-devops/D365-CE-DevOps-Tutorial/) for a version of the solution containing a JavaScript file that should throw off some red flags:

 ![PowerApps Checker Scans Tab (No Results)](https://github.com/microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/raw/master/media/devops/pipeline-templates/powerapps-checker-bad-javascript.png)

 That's it for this article!
 There's still plenty of room to add value here.
 As a fun challenge for yourself, see if you can parse the results of the PowerApps Checker programmatically and actually cause the Test stage to fail if any results are found.
-We will be providing a solution to this in our next entry.
+We will be providing a solution to this in our next entry. (**Hint:** The PowerApps Checker result includes a property called *IssueSummary*.)

-Thanks for reading, feel free to ask any questions in the comments below, and happy DevOps-ing!
+Thanks for reading, feel free to ask any questions in the comments section below, and happy DevOps-ing!